To make it easy to present these concepts in class, we’ve provided slides with notes.

 Eat at Joe’s

 This on-line course was designed for private landowners for ForestandRange.org.
 It’s an entertaining way to learn more about behavior by “eating meals” from Joe’s Diner.
 This is an internet course.
 This link will take you to forestandrange.org.

-Once your students have a feel for behavior, they can test themselves with this game
+Once your students have a feel for behavior, they can test themselves with this game of jeopardy.

 Here’s what we know about animal behavior with references to the studies that provided the discoveries.
 See behavior facts.